OfficeDev/office-js-docs/README.md

 _**Note**: below listed features are still under design and review phase and hence not yet available as part of the product.
 The final design is subject to change.
 Once the feature is made available, the final specification will be published as part of the master repository._

+> **Note**: Any API that is listed as **beta** is not ready for production usage.
+They are made available so that developers can try them out in test and development environments.
+They are not meant to be used against production/business critical documents.

+> For the requirement sets that are marked as *Beta*, use the specified (or later) version of the Office software and use the Beta library of the CDN: https://appsforoffice.microsoft.com/lib/beta/hosted/office.js.
+Entires not listed as *Beta* are generally available and you can continue to use Production CDN library: https://appsforoffice.microsoft.com/lib/1/hosted/office.js

 ## Upcoming Excel 1.7 Release Features

 * Pivot table add/modify APIs (See the [bottom table](#upcoming-pivot-table-apis))